GeospatialPython/pyshp/README.md

 ## 2.0.0

-The newest version of PyShp, version 2.x introduced some major new features.
+The newest version of PyShp, version 2.0 introduced some major new improvements.
+A great thanks to all who have contributed code and raised issues, and for everyone's patience and understanding during the transition period.
-This resulted in some API changes that are incompatible with previous versions.
+Some of the new changes are incompatible with previous versions.
 Users of the previous version 1.x should therefore take note of the following changes (Note: Some contributor attributions may be missing):

-Major Changes:
+### Major Changes:

 - Full support for unicode text, with custom encoding, and exception handling.
   - Means that the Reader returns unicode, and the Writer accepts unicode.